DaneshMoradigaravand/DubaiAMRProject/README.md

 Data was extracted from the centralized electronic platform, encompassing inpatient and outpatient records of patients diagnosed with bacterial infections between 01/01/2017 and 31/05/2022.
 The dataset includes structured and unstructured Electronic Health Record data, microbiological laboratory data (antibiogram, molecular typing, and COVID-19 testing information), as well as antibiotic prescribing data.
 We utilized various analytical techniques, such as time-series analysis, NLP, and unsupervised clustering algorithms, to analyze the data and derive insights into antimicrobial utilization and resistance patterns.

 ## Results
-Our analysis revealed a significant impact of the COVID-19 pandemic on antimicrobial prescription practices, with evidence of short-term and long-lasting over-prescription of these drugs.
-Furthermore, resistance to antimicrobials increased the odds ratio of mortality to an average of 2.5, and the effects of prescription practices on resistance were observed within one week of initiation.
-We also identified significant trends in antimicrobial resistance, with fluctuations observed for various drugs and organisms.
-Overall, there was an increasing trend in resistance levels, particularly in the post-COVID-19 period.
+Our findings identified a significant impact of COVID-19 on antimicrobial prescription practices, with short-term and long-lasting over-prescription of these drugs.
+Resistance to antimicrobials increased the odds ratio of all mortality to an average of 2.18 (95% CI: 1.87-2.49) for the most commonly prescribed antimicrobials.
+Moreover, the effects of antimicrobial prescription practices on resistance were observed within one week of initiation.
+Significant trends in antimicrobial resistance, exhibiting fluctuations for various drugs and organisms, with an overall increasing trend in resistance levels, particularly post-COVID-19 were identified.

 Please refer to the research article for detailed findings and discussion.

 ## File Content

+The Code file contains R codes for predocing the figures for causal impact analysis and natural language processing.
 The repository contains the following files:

 | File Name                                           | Description                           |
 | --------------------------------------------------- | ------------------------------------- |